PacoReinaCampo/MPSoC-NTM/doc/isa/msp430/markdown/verification/test-64.md

 | `rv64uf-v-recoding`      | `no passed` |

 :RV64F - "RV64F Standard Extension for Single-Precision Floating-Point (+ RV32F)"

+The RV64F table specifies the RV64F extension, which introduces support for single-precision floating-point arithmetic and operations in 64-bit implementations, enabling computation with floating-point numbers.

 | test rv64                | status      |
 |--------------------------|:------------|